Claude HUD: The Plugin That Made AI Agents Observable

 How It Works Under the Hood

-For those curious about the internals, here’s a brief look at what’s happening behind the status bar.
+For those curious about the internals, here’s what’s happening behind the status bar.

-Claude Code passes session state directly as a JSON payload.
+Claude Code passes session state directly as a JSON payload via stdin.
 The plugin calculates context utilization by summing input_tokens, cache_creation_input_tokens, and cache_read_input_tokens, then dividing by context_window_size.

-• Solves the opacity problem - Long-running tasks no longer leave you guessing whether the agent is stuck, looping, or about to hit the context limit
+The plugin addresses a concrete problem: long-running tasks no longer leave you guessing whether the agent is stuck, looping, or about to hit the context limit.
+In multi-step agent workflows, you can see immediately where things went wrong rather than reconstructing it after the fact.

 Installation